5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Additional_Files/ALC1220/README.md

-## Apple ALC slimmed
+## Slimmed Apple ALC Kext

 ### About
 AppleALC kext for the Z490 Vision G Board using Realtek ALC 1220.
-It only included Layout-ID 17, which was routed for the Z490 Vision G specifically.
-It's only 86 kb.
+It only includes Layout-ID 17, which was routed for the Z490 Vision G specifically.
+It's only 86 KB in size.
 So a massive reduction in file size compared to the official build (3.7 mb)!

-**Version**: 1.7.2
+**Version**: 1.7.4

 ### How to